krds-assignment/aoc/readme.md

 ## Instructions

-- This assignment must use one of the following technologies
+- This assignment must use Vue js
-  - React
-  - Angular
-  - Vue
 - You've given an api which returns a mock json data
 - Use this api url to fetch the data
   (All images & text are given in api data)